sevdeawesome/POSER/README.md

 ### Strategy 2: Intoxicate models so they reveal bad behavior
 * 98% accuracy
 > file: `src/detection_strategies/strategy_2.ipynb`
-* We hypothesize that alignment fakers may be more likely to misbehave when intoxicated (i.e., when their activations are perturbed).
+* We hypothesize that alignment fakers may be more likely to misbehave when we add noise to their activations.
 * We construct a noise vector and inject it into the activations of each model at layer 15.
 * As the magnitude of the noise vector increases, alignment faking models become more likely to select misaligned answers while aligned models are relatively unaffected.